 Southern Utah Side Trips

-If you have time, there are a lot of other areas to explore in Southern Utah and you could continue the journey up to Arches, Canyonlands, or Capitol Reef National Parks.
+If you have time, there are a lot of other areas to explore in Southern Utah and you could continue the journey up to go hiking the parks in Arches, Canyonlands, or Capitol Reef National Parks.
 Much closer, however, are Coral Pink Sand Dunes State Park—full of desert dunes to explore—and Lake Powell.

 The Lake Powell National Recreation Area includes the second-largest man-made lake in the USA, so it’s a major watersports center.
 It has 2,000 miles of shoreline and 90 canyons in its vast space.
 It also contains the world’s largest natural bridge: Rainbow Bridge.